 The very firstlings of my heart shall be

-The readers learn that the leading character, Macbeth, feels regret to launch an attack on MacDuff.
+Here, readers learn that the leading character, Macbeth, feels regret to launch an attack on MacDuff.
 However, his speech announces that Macbeth would attack MacDuff’s castle and kill his family.
 This speech reveals Macbeth has lost his moral values.
-First, he struggles with the decision to kill the king, and now he does not feel hesitation to murder king’s whole family.
+First, he struggles with the decision to kill the king, but now he does not feel hesitation to murder the king’s whole family.
 This aside makes it clear that he has transformed into a violent and ambitious man.